josh-barback/Beiwe/beiwetools/README.md

 This sub-package provides classes and functions that are used throughout `beiwetools` and also by Beiwe reporting packages (`accrep`, 'gpsrep', `survrep`).
 Below is an overview of each module.

 #### `classes` & `functions`
-These modules provide general-purpose tools for tasks that often arise when working with Beiwe configurations and raw data.
-Commonly used functions include those for performing basic list operations and for reading/writing JSON files as ordered dictionaries.
-Commonly used classes include `Timer` (for timing data processing tasks) and `Summary` (for generating human-readable summaries of Beiwe objects).
+These are general-purpose tools for tasks that often arise when working with Beiwe configurations and raw data.

 #### `colors`
-A few functions for generating Color Brewer palettes.
+Some color maps and functions for generating Color Brewer palettes.

 #### `plot`
-	* Generating visual and numerical summaries of raw data,
+Functions for handling basic data visualization tasks, such as plotting timestamps and generating axis labels for longitudinal data.

+#### `proc_template`

 #### `process`